harilvfs/Arch-Wiki/docs/getting-started/introduction.md

 - **Read the [Arch Wiki](https://wiki.archlinux.org):** The definitive guide for all things Arch Linux.
 - **Download the ISO:** [Get Arch Linux](https://archlinux.org/download/) and boot into the live environment.
 - **Follow the Installation Guide:** Partition your disk, configure your network, and install Arch Linux step-by-step.

-## The Arch Philosophy

-**Arch Linux is more than a distribution—it’s a philosophy.
-It encourages users to take control of their system and learn its inner workings.
-With Arch Linux, you don’t just use a computer—you master it.**